dermasugita/Viola-SV/docs/quickstart.rst

 After you have read this page, you can

 * Import Viola package to your script.
-* Read VCF files to create Viola.Vcf object.
+* Read VCF files to create viola.Vcf object.
 * Convert VCF files into BEDPE files, with any features you wish, such as INFO fields and FORMAT fields.
-* Filter SV records by any features, including genomic positions, INFO fields, and FORMAT fields.
+* Filter SV records by any features, including genomic positions, INFO fields, FILTER fields, and FORMAT fields.

 See Also: